hemantpatel011/MackyBot/README.md

 ## Features

 *   **Conversational Interface:** Engage in natural conversations with the chatbot to get information about MackyTech.
-*   **OpenAI Integration:** Leverages the power of OpenAI's language models to understand and respond to user queries.
+*   **Google Gemini API Integration:** Leverages the power of Google Gemini large language models to understand and respond to user queries.
 *   **MERN Stack:** Built with a modern and robust technology stack for scalability and maintainability.
 *   **Easy to Use:** Simple and intuitive user interface for a seamless user experience.